carlescliment/moco/README.md

     </phpunit>

-Then, create the bootstrap file to autoload the source code:
+Then, create the `tests/bootstrap.php` file to autoload the source code:

     <?php